 - Be able to irrigate in an environmentally friendly and sustainable way

-The Futurepump SF2 is a surface solar water pump, and consists of a motor, flywheel and piston powered by solar panels.
-This simple system has fewer moving parts than petrol or diesel pumps and is accessible and easy to maintain by yourself!
+The Futurepump solar water pumps are surface water pumps.
+They consist of a motor, flywheel and piston powered by solar panels.
+This simple system has fewer moving parts than petrol pumps and is easier to maintain by yourself!

 Set up is easy, just place the solar panels in a sunny spot on your farm, plug them into the water pump, connect your hoses (and any irrigation methods you have) and get your crops growing.